cleveland-metroparks/GIS-Update/README.md

 ## Stephen

 ### Infrastructure
 * Phase 1 roll out of Real Estate Land Protection layers.
-Now working on print-to-pdf functionality
+Connecting NR staff for review
 * RE360 Camera project with Case Students completed.
 Now open sourced with partners from Humanitarian OpenStreetMap Team and World Bank involved in next phase of development.
-* Deploying plant disease app in conjunction with Kent State.
-App released, web site released.
-Connected staff with database for monitoring and assessment.
+   * Draft software complete
+   * Draft hardware nearly complete
+   * Likely to deploy in Zanzibar in December
 * RFP Committee for new Cleveland Metroparks App

 ### Funding opportunities
 * ~~Reviewing possible Ford Foundation funding~~
 * Call on possible National Geographic Funding
+   * Likely will not pursue

 ### Funding
 * In contract for $42,000 work with World Bank TZ extending previous work for datasets for flood innundation modeling from OpenDroneMap
-    * Target completion date for draft of October 1
+    * Aiming for mid November completion

 ## Upcoming Travel and Presentations
-* Requested to serve on UN World Food Program Drone Committee
+* Serving on UN World Food Program Drone Committee
-* Request for OpenDroneMap workshop by UN
+* Request for OpenDroneMap workshop by UN, planning underway